 Following the announcement on 1 April 2022 of the completion of the sale of a controlling stake in Primient and following shareholder approval at the General Meeting held on 26 April 2022, the Group returned £497 million on 16 May 2022 to ordinary shareholders by way of a special dividend of £1.07 per existing ordinary share in the capital of Tate & Lyle PLC .
 In order to maintain the comparability, so far as possible, of Tate & Lyle PLC's share price before and after the special dividend, the Group also completed a share consolidation resulting in ordinary shareholders receiving six new ordinary shares with a nominal value of 29 1/6 pence each for every seven existing ordinary shares that they held.
-The new ordinary shares are traded on the London Stock Exchange in the same way shares after the share consolidation was 401.6 million shares.
+The new ordinary shares are traded on the London Stock Exchange in the same way as the previously existing ordinary shares and have the same rights under the Articles to the previously existing ordinary shares.
+The total number of ordinary shares.